-Referenced models — A model reference is a way to include one model in another model.
+Referenced models — A model reference is a way to include a model in another model.
 You use a Model block to reference a model.
-See Model Reference.
+See Model Referencing.

-Linked blocks — A linked block is an instance of a library block and contains a link to that library block.
+Linked blocks — A linked block is an instance of a block from a custom library that links to the library block.
 You can create a library of blocks that you configure for your specific purposes.
 For example, you can create subsystems and masked blocks and store them in a library for reuse.
 When you add a block to a model from a library that you created, the block keeps a link to the library version, called a library link.
 You can modify a linked block only by disabling the link.
 See Libraries.

-For most blocks, you can specify settings that determine how the block works.
-These settings are called block parameters.
-You set block parameters in the block dialog box.
-To open this dialog box, you can use the Block Parameters command on the block context menu or, for most blocks, double-click the block.
-These block parameters help you to control block behavior.
-For example, in the Trigonometric Function block, you specify the trigonometry function that you want to perform.
-In some blocks, you can specify the number of inputs or outputs.
+For most blocks, you can specify parameters that determine how the block works.
+For example, in the Trigonometric Function block, you specify the trigonometry function that you want the block to perform.
+For some blocks, you can specify the number of inputs or outputs.
 Whether the block has parameters that you can set and the nature of those parameters is specific to each block.
-See Set Block Parameter Values.
+For detailed information on parameter values, see Set Block Parameter Values.

 Simulink has these additional types of parameters and properties.

-Programmatically accessible parameters — Blocks and models have parameters whose value you do not set explicitly using a dialog box.
+Programmatically accessible parameters — Blocks and models have parameters whose value you do not set explicitly in the editor.
 For example, each block has a position parameter that is based on where you place the block in the model.
-There is no single interface to these properties, but you can query and set any of them programmatically.
+There is no single interface to these parameters, but you can query and set any of them programmatically.
 You can also set any of the block-specific parameters programmatically.
 See Common Block Properties and Model Parameters.

 Model configuration parameters — Use configuration parameters (Simulation > Model Configuration Parameters) to specify simulation conditions, such as the solver to use, the types of errors and warnings to display, and how you want to store simulation data.
 See Configuration Parameters Dialog Box Overview.

-Model properties — The Model Properties dialog box (File > Model Properties > Model Properties) helps you to define callbacks for the model.
-It also enables you to add a description and specify data to load or scripts to run, along with other settings.
+Model properties — Model properties help you to define callbacks for the model.
+They also enable you to add a description and specify data to load or scripts to run, along with other settings.
+You can view and set model properties in the Property Inspector when there is no selection in the top level of a model.
+Otherwise, use File > Model Properties.
 See Manage Model Properties.

-Note: Simulink preferences (File > Simulink Preferences) help you to customize your model editing environment, such as the default font and how your scroll wheel functions.
-You can also set defaults for your configuration parameters in your Simulink preferences.
+Note: Simulink preferences (File > Simulink Preferences) help you to customize your model editing environment, such as how your scroll wheel functions and saving options.
 See Set Simulink Preferences.